-Standard Healthcare Services Inc. is a privately owned institution located in Falls Church, Virginia.
-The institution was founded in 2004 by Isibor Joy Nosegbe a Registered Nurse with a Masters in Nursing Education and a Certified Legal Nurse Consultant who currently serves as the Chief Executive Officer.
-The institution is dedicated to excellence in all areas of nursing education and practice.
+Standard Healthcare Services, Inc. College of Nursing (Standard College) is a privately-owned institution located in Falls Church, Virginia.
+The college is dedicated to excellence in all areas of nursing education and practice.
+Standard College was founded in 2004 by Isibor Joy Nosegbe, RN, MSN-Ed, CLNC, a Certified Nurse Educator, who currently serves as the President/Chief Executive Officer of the institution.

 The institution was recognized by the State Council for Higher Education for Virginia (SCHEV) as a college in 2011.
-At that time it became known as Standard Healthcare Services College of Nursing (Standard College).
-Two nursing programs are currently offered at the institution: the Practical Nursing (PN) Program and the Associate of Applied Science in Nursing Program for licensed practical nurses (LPN-RN transition program),
+At that time, it became known as Standard Healthcare Services College of Nursing (Standard College).
+Two nursing programs are currently offered at the institution: The Practical Nursing (PN) Program and the Associate of Applied Science in Nursing Program for licensed practical nurses (LPN-RN transition program)

 The PN program was established as a stand-alone prelicensure practical nursing program in 2007, when the first class was admitted.
-The associate of applied science in nursing (LPN TO RN transition program) was approved by the Virginia Board of Nursing in May 2011.
-The college has prided itself on meeting the regional healthcare needs of the metropolitan DC area through providing personalized, highquality education by qualified, dedicated and supportive faculty, staff and administration.
+The Associate of Applied Science in Nursing (LPN TO RN Transition Program) was approved by the Virginia Board of Nursing in May 2011.
+The college has prided itself on meeting the regional healthcare needs of the metropolitan DC area through providing personalized, high-quality education by qualified, dedicated, and supportive faculty, staff, and administration.